yamesjamess/p5-feast-your-eyes/README.md

 DB tests were run in the development environment against a local SQLite3 database.

+### Manual Test Cases and Results

+- The table below details the testing case that was used and the result of the test.

+- <a href="https://github.com/yamesjamess/p5-feast-your-eyes/blob/main/documentation/fye-test-cases.pdf" target="_blank">Manual Testing - Test Cases and Results</a>

 ### Browser Compatibility

 - The website has been tested on the following browsers: